elamicon/zeas-site/README.md

 Deployment is done by travis.
 It builds both the static site and the app and pushes the result to branch `gh-pages`.
 This branch is served by Github Pages from center-for-decipherment.ch.

-Travis watches the `public` branch.
-To publish from a local repo, run this: `git push origin HEAD:public`
+Travis watches the ` master` branch and deploys this branch to Github Pages.